-What We Believe and Who We Are
+What We Believe

 The basic tenants of our beliefs at Wesley come from the Tradition of the Church through the Apostle's Creed and the United Methodist Church.

-We are a faith community passionate about spiritual growth, inclusivity, leadership development, mission, and outreach.
-Our mission is to Love Out Loud on the Virginia Tech campus to make disciples of Christ for the transformation of the world.
+We are a faith community passionate spiritual growth, inclusivity, leadership development, mission, and outreach.
+Our mission is to Love Out Loud on the Virginia Tech campus to make disciples of Christ for the transformation of the world**.

 We desire to grow in our faith.
 We do this through Worship, Discipleship, Fellowship, and Mission.